-Dijon Sausage Filled Breakfast Pastries
+Easy Dijon Sausage Breakfast Pastries Recipe

 I have a confession, I don't often use canned biscuits as an ingredient in my recipes.
 That said, they're convenient and work like a charm for these sausage filled pastries.
 For a time saver, I often make the filling the night before I plan to serve them and pop it into the fridge overnight to chill.
 The next morning, I quickly roll out the dough rounds, stuff them with the prepared filling and bake them off just before serving fresh from the oven piping hot.

-- By that I mean, depending on how liberal you are when filling the dough, you may be able to yield more than 16 pastries from one batch of filling.
+- When making these easy biscuit pastries, there can be variables.
+By that I mean, depending on how liberal you are when filling the dough, you may be able to yield more than sixteen pastries from one batch of filling.

-- I recommend having an extra can of biscuits on hand just in case or alternatively, you can freeze the leftover filling in an airtight container for a future breakfast treat.
+- I recommend having an extra can of biscuits on hand just in case you can stretch the filling into more servings.

 - Bake a batch and pack them up to take to your next office or church potluck and watch 'em go.